 Kanban: Continuous improvement, flexible processes

-If you answered “No” to scrum, you’ll likely say “Yes” to kanban.
-First, consider your team’s control over what you work on.
-Kanban is great for teams that have lots of incoming requests that vary in priority and scope.
+Kanban is great for teams that have lots of incoming requests that vary in priority and size.
 Whereas scrum processes require high control over what is in scope, kanban let’s you go with the flow.
 Let’s take a look at the same five considerations to help you decide.

-The best part of Kanban is making custom columns for how your team works.
+The best part of kanban is making custom columns for how your team works.
 My team ships content, so our columns(simplified) go from Backlog, to Prioritized, to Outlines Ready, to Writing, Designing, Technical Review, and Shipped.
-We don’t have a set cadence, but we’ve learned that we ship about one piece of content per week, and where our bottlenecks are (looking at the Technical Review!).
+Our board helped us learn that we ship about one piece of content per week, and where our bottlenecks are (looking at the Technical Review!).

 In kanban, updates are released whenever they are ready, without a regular schedule or predetermined due dates.

 In theory, kanban does not prescribe a fixed time to deliver a task.
-If the task gets completed earlier (or later), it can be released as needed without having to wait for a preset release milestone, as in the case of scrum.
+If the task gets completed earlier (or later), it can be released as needed without having to wait for a release milestone like sprint review.

 The whole team owns the kanban board.
-Some teams enlist an agile coach to keep things moving as needed, but, unlike scrum, there is no single “kanban master” who keeps everything running smoothly.
-It’s the collective responsibility of the entire team to collaborate and deliver the tasks on the board.
+Some teams enlist an agile coach but, unlike scrum, there is no single “kanban master” who keeps everything running smoothly.
+It’s the collective responsibility of the entire team to collaborate on and deliver the tasks on the board.

-Cycle time is an important metric for kanban teams.
-It is the average amount of time that it takes for a task to move from the start to finish line.
+Lead time and cycle time are important metrics for kanban teams.
+The deal with the average amount of time that it takes for a task to move from start to finish.
 Improving cycle times indicates the success of kanban teams.

-Cumulative Flow Diagram (CFD) is another analytical tool used by kanban teams to understand the number of work items in each state.
-CFD helps identify specific bottlenecks that need to be resolved for better throughput.
+The Cumulative Flow Diagram (CFD) is another analytical tool used by kanban teams to understand the number of work items in each state.
+CFDs help identify specific bottlenecks that need to be resolved for better throughput.

 Scrum and kanban are “agile by-the-books.”
 They work in a tried and true fashion that is quite frankly hard to argue against.
 Borrowing from another famed catch-phrase, you might say that, “No one gets fired for choosing scrum.”